RedefiningReality/Cheatsheets/README.md

 # Offence-Cheatsheets
-A collection of all my personal cheat sheets and guides as I progress through my career in offensive security.
+A collection of all my personal cheat sheets and guides as I progress through my career in offensive security